 Funds will be allocated when there is an actual lease to be signed by the household or when the household is seeking a co-housing situation with a friend or family member.
 The MDHI Flex Fund caps assistance at $3,000 per household.
-The Flex Fund can pay for the following landlord mitigation or move-in expenses:
+The Flex Fund can pay for the following landlord mitigation, move-in expenses, or prevention:

 - Security/rental deposits